improbable-eng/js-browser-headers/README.md

 The `.append` function of the `Headers` class differs significantly between browsers.

 Some browsers concatenate the values with `", "` or just `","` and others actually maintain the individual values such that they can return later return an array.
-There is a constructor option
+There is a constructor option (see above: `splitValues`) that can be enabled to attempt to parse these concatenated strings back into individual values.
 ```js
 const headers = new Headers();
 headers.append("key-A", "one");